 Areas of Responsibility/Roles; Equalities, Policies, Prevent Trained, Safer recruitment trained.

-I am looking forward to using my 30 years experience as a governor at other schools in Broom Barns.
+I am using my 30 years plus experience as a governor at other schools in Broom Barns.
 I have been teaching primary and nursery for over 20 years and as a parent of five and a grandparent I am totally committed to ensuring the best possible opportunities for all children to develop their love of learning.

 I am Stevenage born and bred, and have had links with Broom Barns for many years.
 I currently work at Greenside School and we link with Broom Barns to provide opportunities for the two groups of pupils to meet, participate in activities together and enjoy each others company.
 I am the whole school lead for autistic learners and work across the year groups.
 I have supported trainee teachers both at Greenside and during their placements at Broom Barns for over 5 years.
 I also work for the National Autistic Society accreditation team.